AI · Sales · Cross-border BD

 Copilots fingerprint the customer base they were tuned on.

 A DACH-tuned copilot pattern-matches DACH buyer behaviour.
 The same copilot deployed against US buyer interactions produces conclusions weighted toward DACH-buyer norms.
-The US buyer reads back to the BD rep through the copilot's interpretation.
-Both sides misread.
+The US buyer judges back to the BD rep through the copilot's interpretation.
+Both sides mis-score.

 The cross-border BD-team copilot question is not "which copilot to buy."
 It is "how does the copilot's recommendation surface translate when the rep is working a buyer in a register the copilot did not train on."